rahulkadukar/tplink-logs/README.md

 # tplink-logs

-Get data about TP-Link devices
+Get data about TP-Link devices and VE-Sync devices